-Soundtracks is an exciting music-making programme designed to give children in special schools a unique opportunity for active participation.
-Our specialist musicians adapt their approach to suit the needs of children and staff in each school, leading a creative musical process where pupils and teachers work together to produce high quality performances and/or recordings.
+Soundtracks is a stimulating music-making programme designed to give children in special schools the opportunity for active participation.
+Our specialist musicians adapt their approach to suit the needs of children/young people and staff in each school, leading a creative musical process where pupils and staff work together to produce high quality performances and/or recordings.

 Soundtracks musicians use a wide range of composition techniques, instruments and visual stimuli to create work with children and staff.
 Previous projects have included: